Adam-Brand/RMST_Pseudo_Ealuation/README.md

 Tables 1 and 2 are produced by the analysis.R program.

  - run analysis.R.
 Table 1 is produced by lines 132-205.
-Table 2 is produced by lines 232-305
+Table 2 is produced by lines 232-305.

+ In order to produce the result datasets, run programs sim1.R, sim1type1.R, sim2.R, sim2type1.R.

+ The program sourceRMSTdiff.R is the source file containing the R functions. debug.R is an acillary program for debugging purposes and is not needed for the results.
+RMST_present.R is a program I used for a presentation and is not necessary for results in the manuscript.